frostbytewallet/webwallet/README.md

 **> Where does the ether go when creating new AVL coins**

 Nowhere.
 It's 100% yours, locked inside the contract as "Goo", and used by the contract to refund your ether fees while you use any AVL supported wallet.
 Fees are refunded for sending ether, and for creating and sending AVL.
 Also, you may leak your current Goo amount, divided by your address depth, back to ether every 24 hours.
-This is merely an anti-capitalistic measure.
 When buying and selling AVL coins in online exchanges, only the AVL is transferred.

 ### Currency features:

 - Autonomous contract (creator can't interact with or change the contract after its launch)
 - Fee refunds
 - Anonymous identities
-- Anti-capitalistic measures
 - Coins are created by users
 - Optimized blockchain storage
 - Amplified PoW
-- A "private" ethereum faucet (leaks)
+- Private ethereum faucet

 ### Technical specifications: